abhinav4848/Obsidian-Medicine/hypokalemia.md

 Predisposes to Digoxin toxicity.

 # Treatment
-The normal serum potassium is 3.5-5 mmol/I
+The normal serum potassium is 3.5-5 mmol/I.

 If K+ is < 2.5 Or, < 3 with ECG Changes "U wave"
 	-> IV potassium chloride. (e.g. 40 mmol KCI in 1 L Normal Saline IV infusion)

 If K+ >= 2.5, without ECG changes
 	-> Oral Potassium Supplements.

-Remember to order Magnesium and ABG to exclude Metabolic Alkalosis.
+Remember to order [[Magnesium]] and ABG to exclude Metabolic Alkalosis. #important

-**Magnesium** inhibits the ROMK channel in the tubule (I think DCT).
-Lack of inhibition of this channel causes massive potassium losses in the urine in hypomagnesaemia
+- **Magnesium** inhibits the ROMK channel in the tubule (I think DCT).
+Lack of inhibition of this channel causes massive potassium losses in the urine in hypomagnesaemia.
+So in hypokalemia, check magnesium levels